Skip to main content

 It’s recommended that men with male pattern baldness apply minoxidil 5% to their balding areas twice a day.
 Research has shown this to be the most effective application schedule while also limiting the potential side effects [2].
 So if you’re experiencing male pattern baldness, it’s probably best to use this treatment twice a day.

-At DrHair, we recommend applying ten sprays (1 ml) in the morning and ten in the evening everyday.
 Learn how to apply minoxidil for best results, and how long minoxidil takes to work.

 Can you use minoxidil once a day?